whoisvasu/TotallySpies-Cloudsaver_SCDFXIBM/README.md

 - Be sure to watch out for the warnings as indicated to avoid your code from breaking!

 # You're done with the preperation!
 Time to test the code as stated on Jupyter Notebook

+## Part G - Running the Test

+For our Cloudie Sensor Data, due to time and resource constraints we are unable to provide any means to test it, since the sensor data being outputted right now is not exactly relavant to our proposed solution.

+As for community input, using the makeshift 995 call receiver, faciliated by microphone detection with Node RED (following the steps laid out in Section 2 of Part F), the user is able to pretend that they are in a state of emergency and speak into their microphones, with the system outputting what they have said along with a probability of their being in a state of fear.

+In testing the entire Centralised Database Platform, following the steps laid out in Section 3 of Part F, the user is able to visualise how data will finally be stratified and presented on the spreadsheet, before it is disseminated to the relavant parties.
+By tweaking the values in the .csv files provided, the user can emulate changing circumstances and how this might affect overall data representation and presentation.

+## Part H - Live Demo

+links hopefully

+## Part I - Solution Building Tools

+- IBM Cloud Functions - Watson Assistant, Watson IoT Platform,
+- Google Spreadsheets
+- Jupyter Notebook
+- Node-RED
+- GitHub

+Notwithstanding time and resource constraints, we would like to further develop on our usage of, or by including the following tools
+- IBM Cloudant
+- IBM Machine Learning Instances